gormaniac/stormsvcs/README.md

-# synsvcs
+# stormsvcs

-A collection of custom Synapse services.
+A collection of custom Storm services.

 ## Services